Anandita Dutta Tamuly

-Anandita Dutta Tamuly (Assamese: আনন্দিতা দত্ত তামুলী), maiden name Anandita Dutta, is an Assamese woman from Titabor Town in Jorhat district of Assam.
+Anandita Dutta Tamuly, maiden name Anandita Dutta, is an Assamese woman from Titabor Town in Jorhat district of Assam.
 She is married to Pankaj Tamuly and is mother of a son.
 She is known for eating and rubbing Bhut Jolokia peppers on her bare eyes.
 The chilli, native to Assam, is the world's second-hottest chilli pepper.

 Childhood effect

 When Anandita was five, she had a sore tongue and her mother applied a chilli paste to cure the infection.
 Since then she developed a penchant for chillies.
 While children of her age roamed the village looking for berries, she used to look for Bhut Jolokia pepper which she ate with salt.

 Making records

 In 2006, Anandita had entered the Limca Book of Records by eating 60 ghost chillies in two minutes and smearing 12 chillies in her eyes in one minute flat.
 Since then she has practised this in an attempt to enter the Guinness World Records by beating South Africa’s Anita Crafford, who created a record by eating eight jalapenos in a minute in 2002.